#BeYourBest Self-Optimisation Journey Scorecard

 It will dovetail into the soon-to-be-announced transformation journey from AdapNation, where we’ll support you in encouraging small incremental shifts across these four Self-Optimisation Priorities over the course of a few months.

-More details on the name, duration, content approach and price will be available in the next couple months.
+More details on the content approach, delivery model, FAQ’s and price will be available in Q4 2019.